RNAseq (part 3)

 Identifying optimal clusters

-When doing clustering you will need to optimize the number of clusters selected.
+When doing clustering you will need to try and optimize the number of clusters selected.
 Methods exist to help identify the ideal number.

-One such method is to assess the silhoutte score at different successive cluster numbers and choose the cluster number with the highest mean silhoutte score.
+One such method is to assess the silhouette score at different successive cluster numbers and choose the cluster number with the highest mean silhouette score.

 The Silhouette method evaluates the similarity of cluster members to the similarity between clusters as below.